-The U.S. Supreme Court has agreed to hear Janus v.
-AFSCME as early as next spring.
+The U.S. Supreme Court began hearing oral arguments for Janus v.
+AFSCME on February 26.
 This law will dismantle the labor movement in our country.

 For decades, the courts have followed a simple principle: if you’re a government employee covered by a union contract, but you don’t join the union, you have to pay a fair share fee for the benefits of the contract.
 No one gets a free ride.

 If the Supreme Court rules against unions in Janus v.
 AFSCME, these fair share fees would become illegal for government employees, and they could get all the benefits of a union contract without contributing.

 As a healthcare worker and elected Executive Board member, I want to be clear about what the anti-worker extremists are trying to do to us with this lawsuit.
 This Janus lawsuit is intended to fatally weaken unions and make it harder for workers to win good contracts.
 They want to divide us, make it harder to pool our resources, and limit our collective power.
 By weakening unions, they aim to concentrate power and wealth in the hands of the wealthiest Americans.